grazies/CodeLabs-GameDev-2-UnityWin10/README.md

 	    - There is a UWP folder.
 This is used for plugins for Universal (Windows 10) Projects.
 	    - There is a WindowsPhone81 folder, since the plugin supports phone 8.1.
 We are not going to need that today, so <u>remove that Windows Phone 81 folder and it's contents</u>.

     Let's now configure the rest of our SDK reference, pay close attention as there is a lot to learn here:

 1. Go to the **Plugins** Folder and notice the VungleSDKProxy.dll.
 This DLL since is at the root of the plugins folder right now is applicable to all platforms.
-Click on the dll and in the import settings, ensure the plugin's selected platform is Editor.
+Click on the dll to see it's import settings, ensure the plugin's selected platform is Editor.
 This will be used only when running in the Editor.

 ![](./Images/VungleSDKProxy.png)

 2. Next, we can go into the **Plugins\Metro** folder and configure the **VungleSDKProxy.winmd**
-    - This winmd needs to target WSAPlayer (the platform for Windows Store).
+    - This winmd needs to target **WSAPlayer** (the platform for Windows Store).
     - You can leave any SDK or since we are only targeting UWP, select **UWP** under SDK.
     - The Scripting Backend should be **Dotnet**
     - Check the "Don't process" checkbox.
 Don't process is used to tell Unity that it should not patch the assembly.
 Unity needs to do extra processing to patch assemblies that have classes serializable in Unity (most often monobehaviours); for most managed plugins that just integrate with platforms and bring helper classes, the Don't process should be checked.
 To be 100% accurate, the setting is not required since we have a .winmd, and not a .dll, but i wanted to explain the setting, so leave it checked.